Where the memo ends, we begin.

 This includes:

-Identifying key decision-makers across institutions, governments, and counterparties
+Mapping decision-makers across institutions, governments, counterparties, and commercial networks

 Establishing direct working relationships where standard channels are ineffective

-Assessing stakeholder motivations and their ability to support or obstruct progress
+Assessing stakeholder incentives, constraints, and ability to support or obstruct progress

-Structuring and managing engagement to move discussions toward decision and action
+Structuring engagement to move discussions toward decision and action

-Coordinating stakeholders with differing objectives toward a workable outcome
+Coordinating parties with differing objectives toward a workable outcome

-Originating and coordinating external resources, including capital, where required to enable delivery
+Originating external resources, including capital, where required for delivery

 -